solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 >> "*a Go main package with exported functions and variables that has been built with: `go build -buildmode=plugin`*"

-In order for Gloo to be able to load your plugin, the `main` package of your plugin must export a variable that implements the [ExtAuthPlugin](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L62) interface.
+In order for Gloo Edge to be able to load your plugin, the `main` package of your plugin must export a variable that implements the [ExtAuthPlugin](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L62) interface.
-This is usually a struct or a pointer to a struct (Gloo is smart enough to handle both cases).
+This is usually a struct or a pointer to a struct (Gloo Edge is smart enough to handle both cases).
-Gloo will use the [Lookup function](https://golang.org/pkg/plugin/#Plugin.Lookup) to find the exported variable and assert that it in fact implements the expected interface.
+Gloo Edge will use the [Lookup function](https://golang.org/pkg/plugin/#Plugin.Lookup) to find the exported variable and assert that it in fact implements the expected interface.

-You can specify the name of the variable Gloo looks for when you reference your plugin in your Virtual Services:
+You can specify the name of the variable Gloo Edge looks for when you reference your plugin in your Virtual Services:

 {{< highlight yaml "hl_lines=5" >}}
 plugin_auth: